Skip to content

 Fixable findings — a bias risk that can be addressed by adjusting the training data, a transparency gap that can be closed by adding a disclosure to the user interface, a contestability gap that can be addressed by adding a human review step — generate action items.
 They feed the risk register.
 They get tracked.
 The mitigation gets implemented and tested, and the next iteration of the assessment validates that it worked.

 Unfixable findings are harder.
 Sometimes an impact assessment reveals that a system, as designed, will produce a harm that the project cannot mitigate within its current scope, timeline, or budget.
-That finding needs to go to a decision-maker with authority to change the scope, delay the launch, or in some cases, stop the project.
-A PM who buries an unfixable finding in an appendix has not protected the organisation.
-An unfixable finding that reaches a decision-maker with authority and documented rationale gives the organisation the chance to make a defensible choice.
-That is what the assessment is for.
+That finding needs to go to a decision-maker with authority to change the scope, delay the launch, or stop the project.
+A PM who buries an unfixable finding in an appendix has not protected the organization.
+An unfixable finding that reaches a decision-maker with authority and documented rationale gives the organization the chance to make a defensible choice.
+Escalating findings is not a failure.
+It’s the mechanism by which AI governance actually works.

 Right-Sizing for Your Situation

-Established — AI Impact Assessment Playbook
+Free Template — AI Impact Assessment

 Framework References

 This article is part of AIPMO’s PM Practice series.
-See also: The PM’s Guide to NIST AI RMF | ISO 42001 for Project Managers | AI Risk Registers
+See also: The PM’s Guide to NIST AI RMF | ISO 42001 for Project Managers | AI Risk Registers | OECD AI Principles